leolanese/Angular19-API-Observable-Signal/README.md

 - `takeUntilDestroyed(this.destroyRef)` to automatically unsubscribe when the component is destroyed, simplifying the cleanup process even further

 - `shareReplay(1)` because multiple components might subscribe to the same observable

+- TS Generic Type Parameter <T>
+T can replaced with: user, photos, comments, etc.
+The method returns an Observable of type T